Have you ever wondered what the difference is between hamsters and gerbils?

 Gerbils typically measure between 5 to 9 inches (13-22cm) long while hamsters only reach a maximum of 7 inches (18cm).

-Hamsters also have a rounder bodies with much shorter hind legs, whereas gerbils have an elongated look with longer hind legs that allow them to stand on their hind legs more easily.
+Hamsters also have rounder bodies with much shorter hind legs, whereas gerbils have an elongated look with longer hind legs that allow them to stand on their hind legs more easily.

 One of the most distinguishing features is the snout size of both rodents.